 This plan highlights the important role that digital has in supporting the Glasgow City Region's economic recovery.
-A range of actions outlined in the draft DHS are aligned with the Glasgow City Region's Recovery Plan.
+A range of actions outlined in the DHS are aligned with the Glasgow City Region's Recovery Plan.
 The housing sector supports the delivery of the following digital actions that are set out in the Recover, Rebuild, Renew Economic Recovery Plan:

-- 8. To enable businesses to innovate, adapt and become more resilient, City Region partners will work together to provide additional business support with a focus on digital and decarbonisation.
-This support will complement the existing business support services delivered by local authorities and Scottish Enterprise. - 10.
-Living with Covid has demonstrated that affordable and accessible digital connectivity is more important than ever before.
+- To enable businesses to innovate, adapt and become more resilient, City Region partners will work together to provide additional business support with a focus on digital and decarbonisation.
+This support will complement the existing business support services delivered by local authorities and Scottish Enterprise. - is more important than ever before.
 Affordable broadband is a utility that allows residents to access services, training, working from home, and staying in touch with friends and family.
-Glasgow City Region will develop an action plan that will help our most disconnected residents overcome the barriers affordability of connection, lack of skills, or lack of interest that lead to digital exclusion.
+Glasgow City Region will develop an action plan that will help our of skills, or lack of interest - that lead to digital exclusion.